Data retention and archive in Azure Monitor Logs

 Configure the retention and archive duration in the Data retention settings section of the table configuration screen.

-Get retention and archive policy by table
+Get retention and archive settings by table

 To view the retention and archive duration for a table in the Azure portal, from the Log Analytics workspaces menu, select Tables.